 In the early 2000's when the Haitian art scene was bustling with activities.
 I saw a gentleman walking with a large painting wrapped in newspaper walking in Canape Vert, a suburb of Port au Prince.
 I taught he was a demarcheur.
 It was easy to spot a demarcheur.
 A demarcheur is a middleman working for artists.
 They are well connected with all sorts of clients including collectors, hotel owners, and galleries, and In times of emergency the artist did not rely on the galleries. it was those demarcheurs who were able in the same day deliver cash for the emergencies.
 They also work for the collector who also sometimes have those emergencies.
 In those emergencies, one can find real bargains.

-I approached Raymond and ask him if I could see the painting he was carrying.
+I approached Raymond, greeted him and politely ask him if I could see the painting he was carrying.
 After he took a good look at me, he unwrapped the painting to reveal a large beautiful tropical 30"x40"landscape.
 And that was the start of a great relationship.

 A few days later I visited him in Martissan a town next to carrefour feuilles Haiti.
 Then he took me later to Raymond Lafaille house on that day after he secured a deal with me.
 Raymond Lafaille was a much more famous and successful painter.
 Lafaille lived right down the street.
 It was a riot to witness their interaction.
 They were best friends.
 I think they purposfully tried to comfused one another by constantly calling each other Raymond.
 It was really enjoyable.
 They both were also alcoholics.